 Office-grade standing mats, on the other hand, are specifically designed for use at a standing desk, in dress shoes.
 Quality designs for the best anti-fatigue mats will be much firmer and will maintain their buoyancy throughout the workday.
 Here are the features we found most important in a quality mat, and why:

 - Ergonomics – Long-lasting support and comfort is key to avoiding muscle strain or injury.
-Standing mats should provide the health benefits of constant foot, back, and leg pain relief, reduction of spinal compression, and improvement of sit-reach flexibility (explained further down in the section The Science Behind Our Testing Method)—all day, without loss of buoyancy.
+Standing mats should provide constant foot, back, and leg pain relief, reduction of spinal compression, and improvement in sit-reach flexibility all day, without loss of buoyancy (explained below in The Science Behind Our Testing Method).

-- Wear and Tear Resistant – Good standing mats will not only hold up against chairs, dress shoes, and high heels, but will also resist delamination, tearing, staining, microbial contamination, chemicals, and heat (400°F is a good reference standard).
+- Wear and Tear Resistant – Good standing mats will not only hold up against chairs, dress shoes, and high heels but will also resist delamination, tearing, staining, microbial contamination, chemicals, and heat (up to 400°F is a good reference standard).

-- Non-Slip Surface – This should be self evident, but not every mat manufacturer believes this is a minimum requirement.
+- Non-Slip Surface – This should be a given, but not every mat manufacturer believes in this minimum requirement.

 - Thickness – Standing mats that are 1/4″ or 3/8″ thick will provide very little relief for your feet and back.
 Halfway-decent mats begin at 5/8″, and the very best will be 3/4″ thick.
-Keep in mind, though, that material matters as much as thickness.
-A 3/4″-thick sponge mat won’t provide as much support as a 5/8″-think solid polyurethane mat.
+Keep in mind, though, the material matters as much as the thickness.
+A 3/4″-thick sponge mat won’t provide as much support as a 5/8″-thick solid polyurethane mat.

-- Shallow, Beveled Edge – If you intend to roll a chair onto your mat or don’t want to keep tripping when approaching your desk, a mat with 20-degree bevel is ideal and will be ADA compliant, as well.
-Cheaper standing mats will eventually tend to curl at the edges, while mats that are molded using single-body construction will have the highest integrity edges.
+- Shallow, Beveled Edge – If you intend to roll a chair onto your mat or don’t want to keep tripping when approaching your desk, a mat with a 20-degree bevel is ideal and will be ADA compliant as well.
+Cheaper standing mats will eventually curl at the edges, while mats that are molded using single-body construction have the highest integrity edges.

 - Warranty – Some standing mats are backed by weak warranties that give the manufacturer lots of “outs,” while others have serious performance warranties that will cover the degradation of the product from normal wear and tear.
 Five years should be the minimum on a product of this nature.
 That said, you’ll find some of the longest warranties on the cheapest mats because they are, in fact, very inexpensive to replace.
 And replace them you will.